StacklokLabs/toolhive-actions/mcp-config/README.md

 }
 ```

-The exact structure depends on your Toolhive version and configured servers.
+The exact structure depends on your ToolHive version and configured servers.

 ## Troubleshooting

 ### No MCP servers found

 If the action reports no MCP servers, ensure that:
-1. Toolhive is properly installed
+1. ToolHive is properly installed
 2. MCP servers are configured and running
 3. The `thv` command is in the PATH
 4. If using label filters, ensure servers have the correct labels